 The Amex Platinum Card offers $100 in annual Saks credits.
 That comes in the form of a $50 credit in the first half of the year, and a $50 credit in the second half of the year.
 Those apply to purchases made in-store or online with Saks.
 You need to enroll for the Saks benefit.

 Use your Dell credits (Business Platinum only)

 The Amex Business Platinum Card offers $400 in annual Dell credits.
 That comes in the form of a $200 credit in the first half of the year, and a $200 credit in the second half of the year.
 Dell sells all kinds of products that you might not expect, so this should be pretty easy to take advantage of.
-Enrollment is required.
+(Enrollment required)

 Use your wireless credits (Business Platinum only)

 The Amex Business Platinum Card offers $120 in annual wireless credits, in the form of a $10 monthly statement credit toward purchases made directly from any U.S. wireless telephone provider.
-Enrollment is required.
+(Enrollment required)

 Start loading Amex Offers